-What to Expect as Your Little One Starts to Walk
+What to Expect as Your Baby or Toddler Learns to Walk

 Watching your baby grow from an infant to a toddler is every parent’s joy.
 For your child, such a major transition naturally comes with her ability to take those all-important first steps.
 Walking is a major milestone in your baby’s development, and there are actually many ways that you can help your little one gain that independence.